BMW X1 vs X3

-BMW are very consistent in their interior styling across their entire vehicle selection.
+BMW keeps interior styling consistent across their entire vehicle selection.
 The interiors in their SUVs, sedans and coupes are all fundamentally very similar.

 Despite being SUVs in different size segments, the X3 doesn’t have a big passenger room advantage over the X1.
 Legroom is almost the same and headroom is in fact less than the X1.
 The wider body does mean passengers get more shoulder room, but the difference is slight.

-It turns out that a lot of the X3’s extra length is found at the hood.
+Why?
+It turns out that a lot of the X3’s extra length comes from the hood.
 To make room for the 6-cylinder engines in the X3 M40i and X3 M models, BMW gave the X3 some extra wiggle room under the hood.
 This does have the unfortunate consequence that those going with the regular 4-cylinder X3s end up with a cabin that isn’t much bigger than the X1.

-While the X3 might not offer much more in the way of passenger space, it’s definitely a bit bigger in the trunk.
+While the X3 might not offer much more in the way of passenger space, it’s definitely bigger in the trunk.

 With rear row seats upright you get 28.7 cu.ft. of cargo capacity, 1.6 cu.ft. more than you’d get in the X1.
-That volume difference becomes 4 cu.ft. when the rear 40/20/40 split folding seats are all folded down.
+That cargo volume difference increases to 4 cu.ft. when the rear 40/20/40 split folding seats are all folded down.
 This means you can potentially fit in another medium sized suitcase in the back of the X3.

 For the American market, the X1 is only offered with a 2.0-liter BMW TwinPower Turbo inline 4-cylinder engine.
 This is capable of producing 228 horsepower and 258 lb-ft of torque.